Last Updated on October 4, 2022 by Maryam Siddiqui

 When investing capital, specifically in a foreign country, many questions may arise about how to gain access to the country’s main opportunities.

 Real estate investments are certainly the most popular choice among foreigners in Portugal.
+That’s because people get attractive returns on the many kinds of investments they can make here.

 Then, the investor will have to purchase a property in Portugal to be able to lease or wait for its valuation.
 There is a timeframe that must be respected.